noctisatrae/succus/README.md

 ## [Check out the docs!](https://github.com/noctisatrae/succus/blob/master/docs/docs.md)

 ## Improvement ideas
-- Make a config.js containing important ressources and configuration like the SEA key so you don't have to pass it everytime!
+- Make a config.js containing important ressources and configuration like the SEA key so you don't have to pass them as an argument everytime!